Maximilian118/Automatarr/README.md

 Automatarr reduces manual input tasks for Radarr & Sonarr and allows for the control of Starr apps through bots.
 All bots abide by a unified pool system which regulates how much content users can download at once.

-Do not expose this application to the internet as it has no security.
-Run it in such a way that only devices on your LAN can access it.

 ## Feature overview:

 Loops: